How the pandemic is putting a spotlight on hidden sources of physical pain

 The pandemic has been a real pain.
 It’s affected our health in multiple ways and caused or exacerbated all sorts of physical pain and discomfort – in the neck, shoulders, back, hips, knees and more.

 Poor posture plays a role in the pain and misalignment that so many are experiencing.
 How many of us have spent hours slouched at our desks or on the couch while working from home?
 But poor posture may not be the source of your discomfort.
 If you’re suddenly experiencing aches and pains and you don’t know why, there may be several lesser known, more deeply rooted issues now coming to the surface.

 Physical pain and misalignment can be caused by

 - Former injuries, which can impact your body long after medical intervention.
-These may be traumatic injuries such as whiplash from a car accident, concussion from a sports injury, or a former fracture.
+These may be traumatic injuries from falls, accidents or sports.
 Or more subtle and easily-overlooked lesser injuries, like scars from injury or a surgical procedure, to which your body has gradually adapted over years.

 - Lack of muscle strength, particularly in the spinal muscles, core and lower back muscles.